CRUKorg/cruk-pattern-library-api/README.md

 ## Roadmap

 * UNIT TESTING AS SOON AS POSSIBLE
+* Themable - e.g. rfl, su2c, etc. have different color schemes
 * Display patterns visually using github pages or similar
-* Provide some way to document each pattern, including what arguments it accepts.
+* Provide some way to document each pattern, including what arguments it accepts
-* Add more global styles
+* Add more global styles, reset, etc
 * Improve styles!
-Horizontal and vertical rhythm would be nice.
+Horizontal and vertical rhythm would be nice
 * Break up the patterns directory into sub-dirs
 * Add all the missing patterns
 * Reduce the effort involved in adding new patterns
-* Extend for other technologies (E.g. React Native)
+* Extend for other technologies (E.g. React Native, react styled components)
 * CI/CD
 * Compile a CSS file and push to S3 on build